Ben Brown: Chef, loving uncle, 'champion of the people'

 "He stood up for his rights, he stood up for everyone else's rights," said his niece, Angie Perkins.
 "He just honored everyone."

-Berkeley is mourning the loss this week of 78-year-old Benton "Ben" Brown, an activist and art lover who was a familiar face for over a decade at Berkeley Hort.
+Berkeley is mourning the loss this week of 78-year-old Benten "Ben" Brown, an activist and art lover who was a familiar face for years at Berkeley Hort.

-Brown died last week when a driver struck him at Rose and Josephine streets as he walked home from a soccer match at Martin Luther King Jr. Middle School.
+Brown died last week when a driver struck him at Rose and Josephine streets as he walked home from Martin Luther King Jr. Middle School.

-He was there to see his best friend's son play his first soccer match at King.
+He was there to see his best friend's son play his first King soccer match.

 "He gave all the kids a hug.
 He asked me to send him the schedule for the next game.
 That was it," said Matthew Faircloth, Brown's best friend of 25 years.